arielgee/Sage-Like/.misc/tasks.md

 * drag a feed into a folder
 * create new feed inside folder when folder is selected
 * open properties for folder
+* By using Active color in the conext menu the UI is fucked when the selected Active color  is dark (black) like the text.